 I experienced a similiar situation while staying in Berlin a couple of years ago.
 Always check the structure kids!
 Even if it will mean to ask for additional photo by email.

 If traveling without accommodation: Warm and soft blanket – Laying down on the cold hard tiles is a nightmare and turns to hell when you are already tired and waiting for the return trip.
 This essential item can make it far better than what it sounds like.
-On this list I would go for the lightest yet warmest of them.

 Now that we’ve covered the general basic needs, we can go on with some more